brightmart/ai_law/README.md

   upload for testing your model, run:

-     zip -r ai_law.zip predictor  ===>it will resources in directory predictor as a zip file.
+     zip -r ai_law.zip predictor  ===>it will zip all resources in directory predictor as a zip file.